 - Butter – this is combined with sugar to make a nice cinnamon crunch topping.

-- Brown Sugar – The brown sugar will add a nice caramelized glaze to this french toast.
+- Brown Sugar – The brown sugar will add a nice caramelized glaze to this French toast.

 - Corn Syrup – the corn syrup is actually optional, but we think this gives the topping a very nice consistency.
 However, you can leave this out with great results.